Here’s the brutal truth about feeding your goldfish:

 … Or by the color of their stool (it will be dark green).

-Adult goldfish should only be fed 1-2 times per day with high protein food.
+Adult goldfish should only be fed 1 time per day with high protein food.
 Smaller fish need more frequent feedings of little portions to grow big and strong.

 Feeding time is also a great time to check on your fish’s general health.